kwinkunks/aoc20/README.md

 - **Day 10** — Was hard to think through part 2; one of those problems needing more thinking than coding.
 Most interesting one so far this year.
 - **Day 11** — Very similar to 2018, Day 18, so I cheated a bit and used my functions from that day.
 Almost thought we had to do the polar coordinate checking again too (2019, Day 10), but thank goodness no.
 - **Day 12** — Fun vector math problem for a Saturday, my favourite of the easier ones so far.
+- **Day 13** — Very satisfying number theory problem about simultaneous linear congruences; solved with the Chinese remainder theorem.
+More thinking than coding (mostly trying to reinvent the CRT without knowing what it was called...
+[Google eventually led me there](https://github.com/TheAlgorithms/Python/blob/master/blockchain/chinese_remainder_theorem.py)).
+Fun problem.